rodvar/bisq-mobile/README.md

 ### Project dev requirements

- - Java: 17.0.12.fx-zulu JDK (sdkman env file is avail in project root)
+ - Java: 21.0.6.fx-zulu JDK (sdkman env file is avail in project root)
  - Ruby: v3+ (for iOS Cocoapods 1.15+)
  - IDE: We recommend using Android Studio with the Kotlin Multiplatform Mobile (KMP) plugin.
-For iOS testing you will need XCode.
+For iOS testing you will need XCode installed and updated.

 ### Getting started